ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 PureGEL is ASICS’s lightweight cushioning technology that is 65% softer and 28% lighter than traditional GEL.
 Embedded in the heel of the Kayano 32, it absorbs the initial impact of each foot strike before the FF BLAST PLUS foam handles the follow-through cushioning.

-Importantly, the Kayano 32 gets better the longer you run.
+The Kayano 32 gets better the longer you run.
 At mile 1, it feels heavy and structured.
 By mile 15, you’ll be grateful for the 40mm of cushion and the 4D Guidance preventing fatigue-induced overpronation — which worsens as muscles tire.
 This is the long-run advantage no lighter shoe can match.

 Cushion MetricKayano 32 RatingNotes